POST - ICONIC ISTANBUL - DLX

-You will also tour the famed Blue Mosque and Hippodrome, and the labyrinthine Grand Bazaar, the largest and the oldest covered market place in the world.
+You will also have the opportunity to browse through the labyrinthine Grand Bazaar, the world's largest and the oldest covered market place.
 It contains more than 5,000 shops selling an absolutely amazing range of merchandise.
 Jewelry, carpets, antiques, old coins, furniture, prayer beads and copperware are only a few of the items in the bazaar, which has been operating since the 15th century.

 Land Program Step by Step:

 Please note: The order of the sites visited may vary to avoid congestion.
 The indicated times are approximate, given here for general reference purposes, and are subject to change.

 10:30am Visit the Topkapi Palace

 1:45pm Visit the Hagia Sophia

 2:45pm Visit the Grand Bazaar

 4:45pm Return to the hotel

 8:00pm Enjoy dinner and show at the Kervansaray

 11:00pm Return to the hotel